geryb-bg/gery-web/blog/WebBluetooth/Theory/article.md

 It is also important to note that this scan can only be initiated by a user interaction.

-Once the user has selected a device and clicked connect we can connect to the device:
+Once the user has selected a device and clicked pair we can connect to the device:

 ```js
 const server = await device.gatt.connect();